 A growth marketing strategy doesn’t exist in a bubble.
 It must be designed to suit your organization’s larger strategic goals, with short-term plan and long-term vision.

-Many advisors, including Bongo Consulting, have an extended partner network of expertise to and services to contribute on key components of marketing plan development.
+Many marketing advisors like Bongo Consulting have an extended partner network of expertise to and services to contribute on key components of marketing plan development.
 There are many channels to consider so tapping into a network of experienced marketing partners can win you access to an expert in each area.

 Agencies, for the most part, tend to be more tactical.
 An agency will likely set campaign goals, and they can definitely turn out stellar copy and eye-catching visuals.
 They’re also well-positioned to provide insights and analytics into your campaign results, but it will be up to you to connect those results with your organization’s broader strategy.